by anthony on 04/01/14 at 9:50 am

 Increasing Text Size Increases Visual Acuity

 Notice how the title, calories and servings are the first information pieces you see when you look at the new nutrition label.
 This is because they are the largest text in its space.
-When you increase the size of a text in relation to the text around it, you increase the user’s visual acuity for the larger text.
-This makes important information quicker and easier to spot.
-It’s clear the FDA is putting importance on both calories and servings.
-But even more so on calories since its text is slightly larger.
+When you increase the size of a text in relation to the text around it, you increase the visual acuity for the larger text.
+This makes important information quicker to spot.
+The FDA is putting importance on both calories and servings.
 In the old nutrition label, the text size of every information piece is the same.
 This lowers the visual acuity for any particular information piece.

 Closer Text Alignment Shortens Eye Saccades

-When you look at the old nutrition label, you’ll notice that users have long saccades when they move their eyes from nutrients to % daily value.
-This is because the table aligns the two information pieces across from each other with large whitespace between.
-The large whitespace lengthens the user’s eye saccades when they scan.
+The old nutrition label forces users to have long saccades when they scan.
+This is because the table aligns the nutrients and % daily value from each other with too much whitespace between.
 The new nutrition label shortens eye saccades by eliminating the whitespace and aligning the two information pieces side by side.
-Instead of whitespace separating the two, there’s a subtle vertical line.
-Shorter eye saccades allow users to scan nutrients and % daily value in less time with less effort.
+Instead of whitespace separating the two, there’s a vertical line.
+The shorter eye saccades allow users to scan and compare nutrition values faster.